Qehh/Analysis-and-ML/README.md

 # Analysis-and-ML
 Analysis and ML projects

-Four training projects with data analysis and machine learning.
+Training projects with data analysis and machine learning.